Advantages of Supply Chain Mapping:

 During this stage, you will start implementing the plan that you draw in the previous stage.
 You will need to begin with the most value-added changes first.
 You need to ensure that you keep track of all the changes in terms of cost and improvement.

-The truth is that organizations supply and delivery systems are becoming increasingly complicated as they become global.
-So, besides the need to visualize the supply chain itself, there is also a need to have a well-established process that allows you to build the map.
+The truth is that organizations’ supply and delivery systems are becoming increasingly complicated as they become global.
+So, besides the need to visualize the Supply Chain or Value Chain (for details, see Value Chain: Definition, Model, Analysis, and Example) itself, there is also a need to have a well-established process that allows you to build the map.
 This ensures that you can easily distribute knowledge among organizations and managers.

-If you look around, you can easily find three different supply chain mapping examples:
+If you look around, you can easily find three different examples:

 First Example: Big Box Supply Chain: